EDUC 139, 239, 339, 439 Special Topics

 EDUC 332 The Middle School Learner

 Focuses on the growth and development of the middle school aged student, specifically addressing emotional, physical, social, and cognitive developmental characteristics.
 A particular emphasis placed on how these factors relate to success in the school setting and how teachers accommodate the learning characteristics of the middle school student.
+Includes a required practicum in the schools.

 EDUC 333 Middle School Methods